hsanda/IANVS/README.md

   * `sum_success`: Number of MTD Periods that where attacked (i.e. the port was found)

-For example `2048,5,1461000,3` stands for an experiment where: `2048` ports were used for hopping, `5` MTD periods where evaluated, each with a length of `1461000` ms, and in `3` periods the port was found by the attacker.
+For example `2048,5,1461000,3` stands for an experiment where:
+* `2048` ports were used for hopping,
+* `5` periods where evaluated,
+* `1461000` ms was the length of each period, and
+* in `3` periods the port was found by the attacker.